 You don’t pay taxes on the money in your IRA when you put it in.
 Instead, you pay taxes when you withdraw the funds in retirement.
 The money will be taxed according to your current tax bracket.
-This is beneficial if you are in a lower tax bracket in retirement than you were when you first earned the money and were probably earning a much higher total income.
+This is beneficial if you are in a lower tax bracket in retirement than you were when you first earned the money.

 If you were to leave all of your money in your IRA, it would eventually become eligible to be passed on as inheritance and perhaps end up un-taxed.
 The required minimum distribution forces you to take out some money while it can still be taxed.

-What If You Don’t Hit the Minimum Distribution?
+What If You Don’t Hit the Required Minimum Distribution Amount?

 However, there are steps you can take to fix a missed RMD deadline.
 The first step is to correct your mistake by taking the RMD amount that you previously failed to take.
 Next, you need to notify the IRS of your mistake by filing IRS Form 5329 and attaching a letter explaining why you failed to take the required withdrawal.
 The IRS will consider waiving the penalty tax due to a “reasonable error,” which may include illness, a change in address or faulty advice on your distribution.

 If you have an IRA, you may be trying to delay taking money out of it for as long as you can so that your investments can keep earning interest.
-You’ll have to start taking money out at age 70 though, due to required minimum distributions.
-These require you to take a certain percentage of your money out of your IRA each year.
+But you’ll have to make required minimum distributions following the year you turn 70.5 or 72, depending on your birth year.

 The RMD table, shown above, lists the minimum required distribution for your age.
 Required minimum distributions exist to prevent retirees from never taking the money out, thus allowing the funds to pass, un-taxed, as inheritance.

-- In addition to your IRA, remember that you’ll also be getting money from Social Security when you retire.
+- In addition to the money in your IRA, you should also account for Social Security.
 To find out how much you can expect to receive from the government each year, use our Social Security calculator.